 Your chosen dispensary location also plays a critical role in the cannabis business license application process.
 It’s crucial to note, choosing the suitable building for your dispensary will directly influence your ability even to open a dispensary in the first place.

 Many of the largest cannabis markets in the country utilize the “point system” to decide which companies will be awarded business licenses.
+Newer medical markets like Pennsylvania and New Jersey also implement points systems.
 This system uses a series of metrics to decide whether or not a proposed business is the best choice for a given market.
 Importantly, regulatory agencies only award licenses to companies they believe will be successful.
 Choosing to place your dispensary in a location with poor business potential will significantly hinder your chance of getting a license.

 Beyond the business potential of a location, licensing committees also scrutinize applications to ensure proposed dispensaries don’t infringe upon state laws.
 To illustrate, the California Department of Consumer Affairs requires you to show that your dispensary is not located within “a 600-foot radius of a school.”
 In this instance, it would be a shame if you overlooked the rule and poured extensive resources into a failed application.